 But perhaps the most promising alternative treatment route is found in the form of psychedelic drugs.
 One randomized, double-blind, cross-over trial found that psilocybin – the active ingredient in magic mushrooms – ameliorated symptoms of depression and anxiety in patients with life-threatening cancer, with effects persisting for up to six-months after treatment.
 Another psychedelic-type drug, ketamine, has shown efficacy at six hours that is equal to the effects of other antidepressant medications at six weeks, with responses in more than 80% of patients.
 However, despite positive early signals, additional research is necessary to establish the safety and efficacy of such interventions.

 In summary, depression is a complex condition that we have only begun to understand fully, with environment, genetics and numerous other factors implicated in its etiology.
 Moreover, while current treatments are effective for some, only a minority of people with depression achieve remission.
 And while alternative treatments do exist, only a few have been shown to be effective to any significant degree.
-Thus, research into novel therapeutics like psilocybin, ketamine and others, is critical if we are to provide relief to the more than 140 million people living with treatment resistant depression.
+Thus, research into novel therapeutics like psilocybin, ketamine and others, is critical if we are to provide relief to the estimated 100 million people living with treatment resistant depression.